iamso/crclrrr/README.md

 // Destroy the instance
 crclrrr.destroy()); // removes the SVG element

-// Listen for the complete event on the instance crclrrr.on('complete', function(instance) {});
+// Listen for the complete event on the instance.
+// This event is fired when the animation has finished.
+// When reaching the minimun/maximum, only the complete
+// event is fired.
+crclrrr.on('animated', function(instance) {});

-// Listen for the complete event on the element element.addEventListener('crclrrr-complete', function(e) {});
+// Listen for the complete event on the instance.
+// This event is fired when either the minimum (0) or the
+// maximum (100) is reached, depeding on the direction. crclrrr.on('complete', function(instance) {});

 ```

 License